 Name That Song

-Flex your listening skills with an audio-based guessing game that will put your familiarity of popular music to the test.
+Flex your listening skills with an audio-based guessing game that will test your familiarity with popular music.

 There are two teams competing against each other, each one getting the chance to listen to about three seconds of a song before guessing which one it is.